Understanding Mental Health in the Workplace (Mental Health Pathway) - Level 2

 Additional Non-Qualification-Based Entry Requirements:

-• DBS Check: While a DBS check is not required for enrolment on the course, it is essential for those seeking employment working with vulnerable adults, including individuals with mental health challenges.
-This check is usually arranged through placement or employment.
+- DBS Check: A Disclosure and Barring Service (DBS) check is not required for enrolment on this course.
+However, it is essential for those seeking employment or voluntary work involving vulnerable adults.
+This check is typically arranged through your employer or placement provider.

 Qualification obtained